quadespresso/openldapmock/README.md

 1. for each username, the password is the username + `_` + the password stub generated earlier eg, for the username `user42` and password stub `abc123`, the password would be `user42_abc123`
 1. assign each username to one of the curated groups on a round-robin basis
+1. create a new TLS certificate and configure the server accordingly
 1. start an OpenLDAP server with the generated users, listening on port 389

 ### Note